matteocarnelos/kademlia-go/docs/report.md

 the storage of code, and we all had used it in other university projects, so we considered it appropriate.

 In particular, we are using the following features of the GitHub platform:
- * Issues, Pull Requests, Code Reviews,... to easily manage the development workflow;
+ * Issues, Pull Requests, Code Reviews,... to easily manage the development workflow
- * GitHub Actions for Continuous Integration (CI) and Continuous Deployment (CD);
+ * GitHub Actions for Continuous Integration (CI) and Continuous Deployment (CD)
- * GitHub Container Registry for hosting custom Docker images.
+ * GitHub Container Registry for hosting custom Docker images

 As for the CI/CD, we set up two workflows:
- * Docker CD: to automatically build and publish the Docker image when new code is pushed on the `main` branch;
+ * Docker CD: to automatically build and publish the Docker image when new code is pushed on the `main` branch
- * Pandoc CD: to automatically generate the PDF report when the markdown version is updated.
+ * Pandoc CD: to automatically generate the PDF report when the markdown version is updated

 ### Docker
 As suggested, we decided to use Docker to containerize our application and replicate them in a common environment using